 For example, Germany was already shifting to a war economy before World War II officially started.
 When Adolf Hitler came to power in 1933, it ramped up its arms production.

-Germany focused all its factories and manpower on building equipment for the military.
+Germany focused all its factories and workforce on building equipment for the military.
 In turn, the country severely limited the manufacture of luxury goods.

 Remember how America remained neutral while providing ammunition to Europe during World War I?
 This helped the nation establish trade relations that significantly boosted economic growth.

 It shifted to a war economy after Japan struck Pearl Harbor.
 It issued war bonds and raised taxes to aid the war effort.
-What’s more, the US created the War Production Board or the WPB.
+Moreover, the US created the War Production Board or the WPB.

-This helped allocate resources that wartime economies usually needed, such as oil, copper, and rubber.
-Also, more American women took more roles in military production and others that only men filled back then.
+This helped allocate resources that war economics usually needed, such as oil, copper, and rubber.
+Also, more American women took more roles in military production and other roles that only men filled back then.

 Modern products from the major wars

-Such times imposed a lot of uncertainty and scarcity on people.
-Many of the products that were readily available became harder to acquire.
+Such times it imposed a lot of uncertainty and scarcity on people.
+Many of the readily available products became harder to acquire.

 That’s why folks started to make alternatives and even create other products.
 You enjoy many of their inventions nowadays, so they serve as great examples of the war’s economic impact.